yosemitebandit/vebsite/content/notes/learning-rust.md

 * mutability propagates deeply into owned types (think nested structs)
 * `spawn(proc() { .. });` is a nice way to achieve parallelism
-* `enum`s can have data -- and you can do something with that data when you match
+* an `enum` can have data -- and you can do something with that data when you match
 * `&` pointers are never null -- but you can have the `Option` type be `None`
 * there can only ever be one mutable pointer to your data
 * most FFI happens in `unsafe` blocks since you can't guarantee a foreign function's signature